Do You Need A Handyman or Helper?

 I moved to Raleigh in 1997 upon the invite of the world renowned tiger expert and Zoologist Dr. Michael Bleyman.
 He invited me to work with him and his tigers.
 I designed and built tiger habitats.
 Visit the Zoe Foundation to see some of my work.
 Look over my resume for more details.

 I’ve spent a lot of time behind the computer designing websites, advertising literature, e-books, and new products.
 I need a little more variety, so I decided to make myself available as a handyman to assist with or take on an array of projects including, but not limited to, home repairs.
 I am not interested in taking on major renovations or additions.
 I’ve been there and done that.
 Since I work mainly alone, I generally do not take on second story repair work, especially eves, gutters, soffit, and fascia.
 It’s too slow for one person.
-On occasion, I do work with another handyman if the job calls for two people.
+I do work with another handyman if the job calls for two people.
 I would consider coming on board as a consultant or project manager if my expertise can prove helpful.

 I designed a cat fencing system similar to the one we used for tigers.
 If you have an existing fence and want to keep your cat in your yard, away from traffic and harm, this is an excellent option.